Rebaka8/mutual-fund-platform/README.md

   - Investor Dashboard - Browse and invest in mutual funds
   - Advisor Section - Connect with certified financial advisors
   - Data Analyst Dashboard - Visualize investment trends
-- **Real-time Data**: Integration with API Ninjas Mutual Fund API for live fund data
+- **Data**: The app uses bundled sample data and synthetic NAV charts by default (no external API required).
-  - Real fund information (name, ticker, holdings, expense ratio, AUM)
+  - Sample fund information (name, scheme code, category) is bundled with the app
-  - Hybrid approach: US mutual fund data from API with synthetic NAV charts
+  - Historical NAV charts are generated synthetically for visualization
-  - Automatic caching for improved performance
+  - The app gracefully falls back to local data if no external API is configured
 - **Investment Calculator**: Calculate returns based on historical NAV data
 - **Interactive Charts**: Visualize fund performance using Recharts